zeroc-ice/ice-builder-gradle/README.md

 };
 ```

-This generates an index called Test.SIndex on the member s:
+This generates a Freeze Evictor index `Test.SIndex` for the member `s`:

 ```gradle
 freezej {